Thamos0815/Hello-World/README.md

 # Hello-World
+i am Thamos and here i want to learn how to use GitHub.
+For this i created this repository.
-Playground to learn workflows of github and to use as scratch
+This is a playground to learn workflows of github and to use as scratch